LNG is Still King, Despite Growth in Renewables (TGP, HMLP, GLOP)

 When you add all these points together, their preferred shares look to be 1.5x covered by the distributable cash flow (DCF) of $14.5 million for the first year (after paying debt financing, dry-docking and replacement reserves).
 After the WTBS and extra dry-dockings are taken care of, the preferred dividend should return to being 2.2x covered if they are unable to find revenues for the 4 vessels.
-Of course, things could improve by the middle of 2021 since two different vaccines were announced in November.
+Of course, things could improve by the middle of 2021 since three different vaccine candidates were announced in November.

 To explain this calculation, I use the proportion of the voyage expenses and operating costs to compute the estimated future quarter from the assumed 25% reduction in revenue stemming from the steam ships.
 I also use the same method for all the dry-dockings compressed into a single quarter.
 A full year is then blended together with 3 reduced revenue quarters and the compressed dry-docking quarter so that the timing of the dry-dockings impacts the annual numbers, but not a single quarter.
 Then the following year 2022 is just 4 quarters of the 25% reduced revenue quarter.